cosmos/ibc/spec/ics-002-client-semantics/README.md

 IBC handlers MUST implement the functions defined below.

-#### Identifier Validation
+#### Identifier validation

 Clients are stored under a unique `Identifier` prefix.
 This ICS does not require that client identifiers be generated in a particular manner, only that they be unique.
-However, it is possible to restrict the `Identifier`s if required.
+However, it is possible to restrict the space of `Identifier`s if required.
 The validation function `validateClientIdentifier` MAY be provided.

 ```typescript
 type validateClientIdentifier = (id: Identifier) => boolean
 ```

-If not provided, the `validateClientIdentifier` will always return `true` by default.
+If not provided, the default `validateClientIdentifier` will always return `true`.

 #### Path-space